Average Building Costs Per Sq M For 2024 – A UK Guide

 So, how much does it cost to build a new house in the UK?
 That depends largely on where you are building.
 If you’re building a house in London, the overall cost is around £327,058 (excluding VAT), whereas it’ll cost you an average of £272,496 in North England.

 Bear in mind that these are averages and that significant outliers do, in fact, exist.
-Manchester, for instance, is situated in North England.
+Manchester, for instance, is situated in the Midlands (according to our geographic categorisation; we work on postcode-specific pricing).
 According to Statista, Manchester has the second-highest residential construction costs per square metre in the UK – second only to London.